Desingularizing positive scalar curvature 4-manifolds: Background

 If one fixes a base point $p$ in an ALE manifold $X$, notice that large geodesic spheres $S(p,R)$ become asymptotic to a spherical space form $S^{n-1}/\Gamma$.
 This space form is independent of $p$ and we call $S^{n-1}/\Gamma$ the {\emph{sphere at infinity}} of $X$.

 We will be interested in $4$-dimensional ALE manifolds with non-negative scalar curvature.
 In general, it is a difficult problem to find scalar non-negative ALE manifolds with a given group $\Gamma\subset SO(4)$ at infinity.
 Such constructions have a history dating back to \cite{Hawk} too rich to cover here, so we will be brief.
-In \cite{Kron1}, Kronheimer was able to generalize previous constructions and produce hyper-K{\"a}hler (and hence Ricci-flat) ALE manifolds with any finite $\Gamma\subset SU(2)\subset SO(4)$ at infinity.
-In fact, he completely classified $4$-dimensional hyper-K{\"a}hler ALE manifolds in \cite{Kron2}.
+In \cite{Kron1,Kron2}, Kronheimer produced hyper-K{\"a}hler (and hence Ricci-flat) ALE manifolds for any finite $\Gamma\subset SU(2)\subset SO(4)$ at infinity.
 The negative-mass metrics constructed by LeBrun in \cite{LeBrun} provide examples of scalar-flat K{\"a}hler ALE metrics having cyclic groups at infinity not contained $SU(2)$.
-Later, Calderbank-Singer \cite{CSing} constructed Ricci-flat ALE metrics with any given $3$-dimensional lens space as the sphere at infinity.
+Calderbank-Singer \cite{CSing} constructed Ricci-flat ALE metrics with any given $3$-dimensional lens space as the sphere at infinity.

 However, it was not until recently that {\emph{every}} finite $\Gamma\subset U(2)\subset SO(4)$ acting freely on $S^3$ was shown to arise as the group at infinity of a scalar-flat ALE manifold.
 Through a delicate assembly, Lock-Viaclovsky were able to piece together the known constructions to obtain the following: \begin{theorem}\cite[Theorem 1.3]{LV19} Let $\Gamma\subset U(2)$ be a finite group containing no complex reflections.
 Then there are scalar-flat K{\"a}hler ALE metrics on the minimal resolution of $\mathbb{C}^2/\Gamma$. \end{theorem} To explain the relevance to Theorem B, {\emph{any}} finite subgroup of $SO(4)$ acting freely on $S^3$ is conjugate within $SO(4)$ to a subgroup of either the standard embedding $U(2)\subset SO(4)$ or its so-called orientation-reversed embedding, see \cite[Theorem 4.10]{Scott}.
 It follows that the diffeomorphism type of any $3$-dimensional spherical space form can be realized as the quotient of $S^3$ by a subgroup of $U(2)$.
 Using this observation with Theorem \ref{t:smorg}, one immediately obtains the following. \begin{cor} Let $N^3$ be an orientable $3$-dimensional spherical space form.
 Then there is a scalar-flat ALE manifold whose sphere at infinity is diffeomorphic to $N$. \end{cor}

 We conclude this section by recalling the definition of the {\em{mass}} of an ALE manifold appearing in Corollary B. An ALE $n$-manifold $(M,g)$ can be viewed as a time-symmetric slice of an $(n+1)$-dimensional space-time and one may consider its ADM mass